-We recorded an operating loss of approximately \$66.3 million for the year ended March 31, 2023, and ended the period with an accumulated deficit of approximately \$792.9 million.
+We recorded an operating loss of approximately \$27.6 million for the year ended March 31, 2024, and ended the period with an accumulated deficit of approximately \$860.5 million.
 We expect to continue to incur operating losses in the near future as we continue to invest in our business.
-During our fiscal year ending March 31, 2024, we intend to continue to invest in sales and marketing and research and development, among other areas of our business, to compete more successfully for the business of companies that are transitioning to cloud communications and otherwise position ourselves to take advantage of long-term revenue-generating opportunities.
+During our fiscal year ending March 31, 2025, we intend to continue to invest in sales and marketing and research and development, among other areas of our business, to compete more successfully for the business of companies that are transitioning to cloud communications and otherwise position ourselves to take advantage of long-term revenue-generating opportunities.

-We expect to continue to incur losses for at least the next fiscal year and later, and we will need to increase our rate of revenue growth to generate and sustain operating profitability in future periods.
-The investments we have made in fiscal 2023 and beyond may not generate the returns that we anticipate, which could adversely impact our financial condition and make it more difficult for us to grow revenue and/or achieve profitability in the time period that we expect, or not at all.
+We expect to continue to incur losses for at least the next fiscal year and later, and we will need to increase our revenue to generate and sustain operating profitability in future periods.
+The investments we have made in fiscal 2024 and beyond may not generate the returns that we anticipate, which could adversely impact our financial condition and make it more difficult for us to grow revenue and/or achieve profitability in the time period that we expect, or not at all.
 In order to achieve profitability, we will need to manage our cost structure more efficiently and not incur significant liabilities, while continuing to grow our revenue.
-Despite these efforts, our revenue growth may slow, revenue may decline, and/or we may incur significant losses in the future due to inflationary pressures impacting our cost structure, Russia's invasion of Ukraine or other geopolitical events, any further downturn in general economic conditions, increasing competition (including competitive pricing pressures and large competitors moving into our markets), decrease in the adoption or sustained use of the cloud communications market, exiting lines of business, interest rate and foreign currency fluctuations, or our inability to execute on business opportunities.
+Despite these efforts, our revenue may continue to decline, and/or we may incur significant losses in the future due to inflationary pressures impacting our cost structure, Russia's invasion of Ukraine, the conflict between Israel and Hamas and Israel and Iran or other geopolitical events, any further downturn in general economic conditions, increasing competition (including competitive pricing pressures and large competitors moving into our markets), decrease in the adoption or sustained use of the cloud communications market, exiting lines of business, interest rate and foreign currency fluctuations, or our inability to execute on business opportunities.
 Given our history of fluctuating revenue and operating losses, we cannot be certain that we will be able to achieve or maintain operating profitability in the future.

-Our future operating results, including revenue, expenses, losses and profits, may vary substantially from period to period and may be difficult to predict.
+Our future operating results, including revenue, expenses, losses, profits, and operating cash flow, may vary substantially from period to period and may be difficult to predict.
 As a result, we may fail to meet or exceed the expectations of market analysts or investors, which could negatively impact our stock price.

-Our historical operating results have fluctuated and will likely continue to fluctuate in the future, and a decline in our operating results could cause our stock price to fall.
-On an annual and quarterly basis, there are a number of factors that may affect our operating results, some of which are outside our control.
+Our historical operating results have fluctuated and are expected to continue to fluctuate in the future.
+A decline in our operating results could cause our stock price to fall.
+There are a number of factors that may affect our operating results on a quarterly, annual, or longer-term basis, some of which are outside our control.
 These include, but are not limited to: